 Green peas are a lot easier to grow; in our mild winters they do best from May to July.
 In summer they get mildew.

 What's potting in the winter garden is so important for those living in a mild climate.
-It's when the best greens grow.
+It's when the best greens grow, and hopefully lots of butternut and pumpkins stored up in the cellar.
+It's all about those phytochemicals that promote health and lessen the chance of dread disease; known as functional foods.

 "To feel at home, stay at home."